sourcegraph/sourcegraph-public-snapshot/src-tauri/README.md

 ## Getting started
 1. Make sure you have all the required software.
 If not, you can run `sg setup` to get everything installed.

-2. We have to make sure that all the client code has all its dependencies installed with `pnpm install` in the route of the repository.
+2. We have to make sure that all the client code has all its dependencies installed.
+To do that run `pnpm install` in the root of the repository.

 3. Everything should now be ready!
-To do a full build without much thinking you can run `enterprise/dev/app/build-release.sh`.
-Which will build the Tauri frontend, sourcegraph and ultimately the Tauri App!
+To do a full build without much thinking you can run `./enterprise/dev/app/build-release.sh`.
+Which will build the Tauri frontend shell, `sourcegraph-backend` and ultimately the Tauri App!

 ## How do I build the individual parts?

 ### Tauri frontend shell

 You can find the Tauri frontend shell at `client/app-shell` and to build it you can either run `pnpm build-app-shell` from the repository root or in `client/app-shell` you can run `pnpm build`.
-Both commands will created a bundled js app in `client/app-shell/dist` along with a `index.html` which references the bundles js.
+Both commands will create a bundled js app in `client/app-shell/dist` along with an `index.html` which references the bundled js.

 ### Sourcegraph backend